 Remember, these tours aren’t cheap.
 It would be silly to accidentally double up on something or waste time on a non-VIP day doing something you could have easily done with the guide.

-Let your agent help you coordinate all of that!
+Let your travel agent help you coordinate all of that!

-Interested in connecting with a travel agent from Perfect Story Travel for help booking a VIP Tour?
+Interested in connecting with a travel agent for help booking a VIP Tour?
 Get a quote now.